bert0bert/agricultural-automation/README.md

 ## Background

-### Future of Agricultural
+### Future of agriculture

 New technology can help increase productivity/automation in agriculture.
-For example, new wireless network technology has the ability to produce ultra fast data transfer speeds within a private 5G network.
-Robotics and artificial intelligence have the ability to allow humans and robots to work together in an agricultural setting.
-All these things require computations, but where should these computations be placed?
-In the edge or in the cloud?
+The new wireless network technologies that are part of 5G, such as mmWave band communication, can enable ultra fast data transfer speeds within a private 5G network deployed on a farm.
+Robotics and artificial intelligence can allow humans and robots to work together in an agricultural setting, improving productivity.
+However, this requires computation, leading to the question of where compute resources should be placed.

-### Edge vs Cloud
+### Edge vs Cloud Computing

+Computations can be placed at the edge, or in the cloud.
+These two paradigms are illustrated below.

-In edge computing, input data (in this case an image) is sent to a machine learning (ML) model inside the edge device.
-The ML model then takes time to make a prediction, that time is called "Inference Time".
-From that prediction, an action is taken.
-In this case our action would be to continue moving forward or stop to avoid an accident.
+In edge computing, input data (in this case an image) is sent to a machine learning (ML) model that is also located on the edge device.
+The ML model makes a prediction, and the time to generate this prediction from the input is called the *inference time*.
+Then, some action may be taken - for example, either to continue moving forward or to stop based on whether or not a human is detected in the vehicle path.

-In cloud computing, our input data taken by the edge device is now sent over to a ML model inside a cloud server.
-The time it takes to send that input data over to our cloud server is called "Network Transfer Time".
-Our ML model then takes Inference Time to make a prediction and once the prediction is made it's then sent over to our edge device to take an action-- again taking Network Transfer Time.
+In cloud computing, the input data acquired by the edge device is sent over a network to a ML model that is located on a cloud server.
+The time it takes to send that input data to the cloud server is called the *network transfer time*.
+Then, the ML model makes a prediction (again, requiring some *inference time*), and sends it back to the edge device to take an action (again, incurrent some network transfer time).

-With these two possibilities come tradeoffs, while edge devices are slower when it comes to Inference Time because the devices themselves are low-resource devices-- there is almost little to no Network Transfer Time because data isn't being sent anywhere.
-In cloud devices, Network Transfer Time may be slow due to pending network conditions, but Inference Time is usually faster because it's a more powerful device.
-With these possibilities, we have to test which is more efficient.
+Each of these two possibilities comes with tradeoffs.
+Edge devices are typically inexpensive, low-resource devices, and so edge computing may have a slower inference time.
+However, in edge computing, data transfer over a network is not required, eliminating the network transfer time.
+In cloud computing, the network transfer time may be slow depending on network conditions, but because cloud servers are generally powerful, the inference time is faster.
+The tradeoff depends on the specific network conditions, the data workload, and the machine learning models and techniques involved.
+In this experiment, we explore this tradeoff for one specific scenario.

 ### Methodology